PAINFUL CONDITIONS: CHRONIC JOINT PAIN & BACK PAIN

 The accepted conventional treatments have been:

-The use of nonsteroidal anti-inflammatory medications, such as over-the-counter Aleve, Advil and Nuprin, etc
+The use of nonsteroidal anti-inflammatory medications, such as over-the-counter Aleve, Advil and Nuprin, etc, Physical therapy, Steroid injections such as corticosteroids, Depo-Medrol and Kenalog Surgery.

 None of these treatments effectively change or promote the healing process.
 When an injury lasts longer than expected our bodies cease the healing process and change to a maintenance process.
 In simple terms, this means the tendon, ligament or muscle no longer has inflammation, such as a tendinitis, but rather a chronic thickening called tendinosis.
 This stage is where our body is no longer trying to heal the injury.
 It is just continuing to maintain the painful condition.
 Nonsteroidal anti- inflammatory medications may actually inhibit the recovery process acutely by stopping our body’s natural mechanism to heal.
 Corticosteroids may give short-term pain relief, but may actually inhibit healing too.